South Carolina Code of Laws

 (16) "Voluntary renewable energy program" means a tariff filed with the commission by an electrical utility that enables a participating commercial or industrial customer to receive and pay for electric service, that reflects the program cost, and that includes the environmental attributes specified in the participating customer agreement and renewable energy contract, including a generation credit for such renewable energy, from the electrical utility pursuant to the terms of the tariff.

-HISTORY: 2019 Act No. 62 (H.3659), Section 1, eff May 16, 2019.
+HISTORY: 2019 Act No. 62 (H.3659), SECTION 1, eff May 16, 2019; 2025 Act No. 41 (H.3309), SECTION 16, eff May 12, 2025.

 SECTION 58-41-20.Review and approval proceedings for electrical utilities' avoided cost methodologies, standard offers, form contracts, and commitment to sell forms.

 (A) As soon as is practicable after the effective date of this chapter, the commission shall open a docket for the purpose of establishing each electrical utility's standard offer, avoided cost methodologies, form contract power purchase agreements, commitment to sell forms, and any other terms or conditions necessary to implement this section.
 Within six months after the effective date of this chapter, and at least once every twenty-four months thereafter, the commission shall approve each electrical utility's standard offer, avoided cost methodologies, form contract power purchase agreements, commitment to sell forms, and any other terms or conditions necessary to implement this section.
 Within such proceeding the commission shall approve one or more standard form power purchase agreements for use for qualifying small power production facilities not eligible for the standard offer.
 Such power purchase agreements shall contain provisions, including, but not limited to, provisions for force majeure, indemnification, choice of venue, and confidentiality provisions and other such terms, but shall not be determinative of price or length of the power purchase agreement.
 The commission may approve multiple form power purchase agreements to accommodate various generation technologies and other project-specific characteristics.
 This provision shall not restrict the right of parties to enter into power purchase agreements with terms that differ from the commission-approved form(s).
-Any decisions by the commission shall be just and reasonable to the ratepayers of the electrical utility, in the public interest, consistent with PURPA and the Federal Energy Regulatory Commission's implementing regulations and orders, and nondiscriminatory to small power producers; and shall strive to reduce the risk placed on the using and consuming public.
+Any decisions by the commission shall be just and reasonable to the ratepayers of the electrical utility, in the public interest, consistent with PURPA and the Federal Energy Regulatory Commission's implementing regulations and orders, and nondiscriminatory to small power producers, and shall strive to reduce the risk placed on the using and consuming public.

 (1) Proceedings conducted pursuant to this section shall be separate from the electrical utilities' annual fuel cost proceedings conducted pursuant to Section 58-27-865.